History of the Canada Gazette

 Technology has changed the way in which the Canada Gazette is produced and distributed.
 Most of the major changes have occurred in the past 15 years.

 In 2003, the PDF (Portable Document Format) version was given official status.
-The same year, the "Current Consultations" Web page was launched; it provides a list of current proposed regulations for which Canadians are invited to submit their comments.
-The informatics world also witnessed the migration from ASCII (American Standard Code for Information Interchange) to HTML (HyperText Markup Language) which helped improve access to the Canada Gazette.
+As well, this same year, the "Current Consultations" Web page was launched; it provides a list of current proposed regulations for which Canadians are invited to submit their comments.
+The informatics world also witnessed the migration from ASCII (American Standard Code for Information Interchange) to HTML (HyperText Markup Language) which improved access to the Canada Gazette.

-The RSS (Really Simple Syndication) feeds were added to the Web site in 2008.
+The RSS (Really Simple Syndication) feeds were added to the website in 2008.
 The feeds allow readers to receive updates on certain content published in the Canada Gazette.
-Currently, readers may subscribe to 3 different categories: Part I, Part II and Part III.
+Currently, readers may subscribe to three different categories: Part I, Part II and Part III.

 With the client always in mind, the CGD improved the search engine on its website.
 Searches may now be performed by category or by format; these are just some of the improvements that have been made.

 The CGD continues to evolve and remain abreast of current technology.
 A major project for the CGD in 2011 was the modernization of its publication tool, which transitioned from MS Word to Adobe InDesign; another software, namely InCopy, and some plug-ins were also added to InDesign.

 In July 2014, Public Works and Government Services Canada (now called Public Services and Procurement Canada) consolidated all of its information management and information technology responsibilities under the umbrella of a new entity known as the Chief Information Officer Branch.
-The responsibilities of the CGD’s hardware, software, computer specialists and consultant contracts were transferred to this new group.
+Thus, the responsibilities of the CGD's hardware, software, computer specialists and consultant contracts were transferred to this new group.